 The ArchiMob corpus represents German linguistic varieties spoken within the territory of Switzerland.
 This corpus is the first electronic resource containing long samples of transcribed text in Swiss German, intended for studying the spatial distribution of morphosyntactic features and for natural language processing.
-The size of the current version of the corpus is 528 381 tokens.

 Details of the corpus composition, formatting, and annotation can be found in the ArchiMob Release 1 Documentation (PDF, 317 KB).